tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 ___

+### Python Problem Solving 101

+* Think through problem
+* Break down complex tasks into simple steps
+* Write steps in english as comments
+* Trouble shoot with subset of large data sets
+* Use modules (like `os` and `csv`)
+* Use reference materials (book, google search, stack exchange, etc)

+___

 ## II.
 Lecture Activities

-### 4.1 Writing Code for Science
+### 4.1 Basic Coding Principles for Science

 * *Minimize errors by minimizing optimization*

-	* working is better than fastest
+	* working code is better than fastest code

 * *Make code readable by applying consistent formatting*

 	* python forces you to do this

-* *Complex tasks should be broken down into simple building blocks, i.e. functions*
+* *Complex tasks should be broken down into simple tasks or building blocks, i.e. functions*

+	* this concept applies to all challenges you will face, not just coding

-* *Use premade packages that do what you want to accomplish
+* *Use premade packages that do what you want to accomplish*

+	* do not reinvent wheel

 * *Use debugger and employ _unit testing_*

+	* we will learn about this

 * *Use a profiler to identify code that needs optimizing*

 	* identify code that is too slow and needs to be sped up

+___

 ### 4.2 Modules and Program Structure

 #### 4.2.1 Writing Functions

-When dividing the complex task of making a program, it is important to avoid over and underdividing.
+When dividing the complex task of making a program into steps, it is important to avoid over and underdividing.
 * Too many user-defined functions are hard to track
 * Too few user-defined functions makes bloated code (too many lines)